Angie Cepeda

 Angélica María Cepeda Jiménez (born 2 August 1974), professionally known as Angie Cepeda, is a Colombian actress.
 She is best known for her roles in the telenovela Pobre Diabla and the films Captain Pantoja and the Special Services and Love in the Time of Cholera.
-She is the younger sister of actress Lorna Paz.
+She is the younger sister of actress Lorna Cepeda.

 Early life

 Cepeda was born in Cartagena de Indias, Colombia, and raised in Barranquilla.
 After her parents divorced she lived with her mother and two older sisters (one of whom is actress Lorna Paz).

 Career

 When she discovered her vocation in drama, she moved out to Bogotá.
 After starting her drama courses, she was contracted by a beer company and made some advertisements for it.
 Next, she played some bit parts in several soap operas and movies in Colombia.